Amazon itself is even putting support into regular household appliances and products.

 ROAV VIVA Alexa enabled car charger

-Anker has revealed the ROAV VIVA a plug-and-play Bluetooth device that brings Alexa into any modern car with ease.
+Anker has a similar device to the Echo Auto in the form of the ROAV VIVA.
+It is a plug-and-play Bluetooth device that brings Alexa into any modern car with ease.
 The device is, in theory, perfect for those cars that are Bluetooth capable but don't quite have the ability to work with Android Auto or Apple CarPlay as most newer cars would.

 Alexa capable home security and safety devices